pymc-devs/pymc/docs/source/contributing/developer_guide.md

 We can of course wrap 2 functions - one for logp one for dlogp - and output a list.
 But that would mean we need to call 2 functions.
 In addition, when we write code using python logic to do bookkeeping when we build our conditional logp.
-Using ``aesara.clone_replace``, we always have the input to the Aesara function being a 1d vector (instead of a list of RV that each can have very different shape), thus it is very easy to do matrix operation like rotation etc.
+Using ``pytensor.clone_replace``, we always have the input to the PyTensor function being a 1d vector (instead of a list of RV that each can have very different shape), thus it is very easy to do matrix operation like rotation etc.

 ### Notes
-The current setup is quite powerful, as the Aesara compiled function is fairly fast to compile and to call.
+The current setup is quite powerful, as the PyTensor compiled function is fairly fast to compile and to call.
 Also, when we are repeatedly calling a conditional logp function, external RV only need to reset once.
-However, there are still significant overheads when we are passing values between Aesara graph and NumPy.
+However, there are still significant overheads when we are passing values between PyTensor graph and NumPy.
 That is the reason we often see no advantage in using GPU, because the data is copying between GPU and CPU at each function call - and for a small model, the result is a slower inference under GPU than CPU.

-Also, ``aesara.clone_replace`` is too convenient (PyMC internal joke is that it is like a drug - very addictive).
+Also, ``pytensor.clone_replace`` is too convenient (PyMC internal joke is that it is like a drug - very addictive).
 If all the operation happens in the graph (including the conditioning and setting value), I see no need to isolate part of the graph (via graph copying or graph rewriting) for building model and running inference.

 Moreover, if we are limiting to the problem that we can solved most confidently - model with all continous unknown parameters that could be sampled with dynamic HMC, there is even less need to think about graph cloning/rewriting.